 - CSNYC: Centered in New York City, this organization ensures public school students receive a computer science education, thereby increasing the number of professionals entering the field in years to come.
 The group offers opportunities for both networking and volunteering.

 - Association of Information Technology Professionals: The New York chapter of AITP works to improve and advance the careers of computer science professionals throughout the state.
 Member benefits include resume support, on-demand training, career resources, chapter networking, and events and webinars.

 What Schools Offer a Computer Science Degree in New York?

-Once students understand all the educational and professional opportunities afforded to them by a career in computer science, they're ready to begin their program search.
-The following database links potential students to all accredited computer science degrees offered in New York.
+Once students understand the educational and professional opportunities that a career in computer science offers, they're ready to begin the program search.
+Below, you can research accredited online computer science degrees in New York.

 schools that match your search